-We do not currently have any pupils who have diabetes.
-If/when we do, their medical needs will be detailed by their parents and recorded on the confidential medical notes.
-Three nominated staff have full training in administrating medication (insulin); this will be updated if we have a child in school with diabtes.
-The medication will be kept securely in the child's classroom.
+We currently have one pupil with Type 1 diabetes.
+Their medical needs will be detailed by their parents and recorded on the confidential medical notes and individual health care plan shared with staff.
+All relevant staff involved in the care of the pupil receive annual training in administering medication (insulin).
+The medication will be kept securely in the child's classroom and monitors kept in close proximity to the child to regularly monitor blood glucose levels.